ibrahim-sall/crossyroad/README.md

 - It is based on Mr Doganis three & vite template which can be found here: https://github.com/fdoganis/three_vite

 - All 3D objects and audio are from https://github.com/EvanBacon/Expo-Crossy-Road under MIT licence.

+- Lot of examples where used from https://threejs.org/, like shadows or lights implementations.

 ## License
 This project source code is made available under the GNU GPLv3  license.
 Some of the dependencies are licensed differently.